-Early in its progress the DSCOA adopted a tiered approach to outcomes based on the definitions of outcomes and assessment proposed by CHEA1.
+UOAC has adopted a tiered approach to outcomes based on the definitions of outcomes and assessment proposed by the Council for Higher Education Accreditation.
 Outcomes exist at the university, college/school and the program level.
 They are tiered in the sense that each level of outcomes feeds into the other.
 Program outcomes are tied to college or school outcomes, and college or school outcomes are tied to university outcomes.
 University outcomes, in turn, are linked directly to the university mission.
-Co-curricular outcomes are being written for Career Development and Student Affairs following a similar format.
+Co-curricular outcomes are have been established for Career Development and Student Affairs following a similar format.
 This approach was intentional to assure that strong linkages were in place from individual courses through to the university mission.

 There are three university outcomes that reflect the mission, purposes and core values of the institution:Professional CompetenceGraduates will demonstrate the knowledge and skills required to succeed in their chosen profession.Foundation for Lifelong Learning Graduates will demonstrate the knowledge and skills necessary for lifelong learning, including competence in communication, critical and creative thinking, quantitative and scientific reasoning, and the ability to evaluate, integrate, and apply knowledge from multiple perspectives when making decisions and solving problems.Global and Community CitizenshipGraduates will demonstrate the necessary skills, including an awareness of ethical responsibility and cultural and global diversity, to live and work collaboratively as contributing members of society.